When to visit the vet?

 Prevention

 The prevention of mucopolysaccharidoses focuses primarily on genetic counseling and avoiding breeding carrier animals.
-Genetic tests can identify carriers, making it possible to make targeted breeding decisions to prevent the disease from being passed on.
+Genetic tests can identify carriers, allowing targeted breeding decisions to be made to prevent the disease from being passed on.

 For breeders, it is important to integrate genetic tests into their breeding programs to minimize the risk of spreading this serious genetic disease.
 Dogs that are carriers of the genetic mutation should not be used for breeding unless they are paired with a partner who is free of the mutation.

-In addition, educational programs for pet owners and breeders can help raise awareness of MPS and improve the recognition and management of the disease.
-Such programs can provide information on the symptoms, diagnostic options, and treatment methods to improve the lives of affected dogs and their owners.
+Furthermore, educational programs for pet owners and breeders can help raise awareness of MPS and improve the recognition and management of the disease.
+Such programs can provide information on the symptoms, diagnosis options, and treatment methods to improve the lives of affected dogs and their owners.

 Outlook on current research

-Another significant area of research is the development of therapeutic approaches, including enzyme replacement therapy and gene therapy.
+Another significant area of research is the development of therapy approaches, including enzyme replacement therapy and gene therapy.
 Enzyme replacement therapy attempts to replace the missing or defective enzyme, while gene therapy aims to correct or replace defective genes.
-Both approaches have shown promising results in preclinical studies in other animal species, and efforts are underway to adapt these therapies for dogs as well.
+Both approaches have shown promising results in preclinical studies in other animal species, and efforts are being made to adapt these therapies for dogs as well.

-In addition, research is being conducted to improve symptomatic treatment strategies in order to increase the quality of life of affected dogs.
-This includes the development of medications to relieve Pain and improve mobility, as well as physical therapy programs specifically tailored to the needs of dogs with MPS.
+In addition, research is being conducted to improve symptomatic treatment strategies to increase the quality of life of affected dogs.
+This includes the development of medications to relieve Pain and improve mobility, as well as physiotherapy programs specifically tailored to the needs of dogs with MPS.

 Another area of research is investigating the role of nutrition and supplements in supporting the metabolism of affected dogs.
 By slowing the progression of the disease or alleviating the symptoms, an adapted diet could make a valuable contribution to the quality of life of these animals.